xke/total-recall-101/README.md

 3. In your project, go to "Run" > "totalRecall" on the toolbar.
 An authorization popup will appear.
 Click "Accept" on that popup.

 4. Wait for the script to finish running and then check your Gmail inbox.
 You should have received a Total Recall email!
-If you encounter issues, you can email me at <a href="mailto:xke@alum.mit.edu">xke@alum.mit.edu</a>.
+If you encounter issues, you can email <a href="mailto:xke@alum.mit.edu">xke@alum.mit.edu</a>.

-5. You can set the script to run every day or every week using "Resources" > "Current project's triggers" on the toolbar.
+5. Set the script to run every week using "Resources" > "Current project's triggers" on the toolbar.
 The script saves information on the date of the last run, and will only show recalls issued since this last-run date.

 Background and Motivation